 Since 1 January 2010, a mandatory deferral of short term incentives (STI) applies to senior executives.
-Under the deferral policy, one third of their STI, as long as the incentive is greater than \$105,000, will be delivered in Caltex shares, which have a six month service related for
+Under the deferral policy, one third of their STI, as long as the incentive is greater than \$105,000, will be delivered in Caltex shares, which have a six month service related forfeiture risk and are restricted from sale for two years.